 Take actions to enhance the safety of those who associate with or work with the employee.
 Employees are entitled to leave for a reasonable amount of time up to: 30 days for employees of employers with 50 or more employees.
 Five days for employees of employers with fewer than 50 employees.
 Witness Leave: An employee is eligible for leave to serve as a witness or attend court as a prospective witness.
 Jury Duty Leave 24 YES All Hawaii employers are covered by this law.
 All employees who serve as a juror or attend court for prospective jury service are eligible for this leave.
-Voting Leave 25 YES Employees are allowed two consecutive hours (excluding any lunch or rest periods) of leave while the polls are open.
-An employee must be paid unless the employer can verify that the employee took leave but failed to vote.
-An employee is not eligible for leave if the employee has two consecutive nonworking hours (excluding any lunch or rest periods) while the polls are open in which to vote.
-School Activity Leave NO Hawaii does not have any relevant laws on school activity leave.
+Voting Leave NO Hawaii repealed its voting leave law when it instituted voting by mail for all elections.
+Employers are no longer required to provide voting leave.
+School Activity Leave NO Hawaii does not have any relevant laws on school activity leave outside of the public sector.